Updated: Sep 11, 2022

-Who do you need to support, who may you need to manage to get them on board?
+Who do you need to support you with this goal?
+How will you manage to get them on

-Are you goals dependent on anything else that you need to consider?
+Are your goals dependent on anything else that you need to consider?

 In line with Mission, vision and values?

-Most businesses require the objectives to be set in line with the organisation mission, vision and values.
+Most businesses require the objectives to be set in line with the organisation's mission, vision and values.

 Do you know what yours are?
 Do you check if your goals and activities are in line with them?

-Are the goals the goals you want to achieve or are they goals that you have set because you feel you ‘should’ or they are someone else’s goals?
+Are the goals you want to achieve or are they goals that you have set because you feel you ‘should’ or they are someone else’s goals?